linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    /var/www/html/send_token.sh
    ```

-2. **Click the Verification Link
+2. **Click the Verification Link**

-**

-   The user clicks the verification link in the email, triggering the `verify_token.php` script and marking the token as verified in MongoDB.
+   The user clicks the verification link sent by email, triggering the `verify_token.php` script and marking the token as verified in MongoDB.

 3. **SSH Login**